Matte, Satin or Gloss: Which Paint Finish Is Best for You?

 Satin Finish

-With a soft, subtle sheen, satin finish offers a nice, middle-of-the-road option.
-It stands up well to cleaning and resists stains better than matte.
-Satin is a great choice for living rooms, dining rooms, hallways, and kids’ rooms.
-It provides depth and dimension without too much shine.
+With a soft, subtle sheen, satin is a versatile middle ground.
+It resists stains better than matte and stands up to routine cleaning.
+Ideal for living rooms, dining rooms, hallways, and kids’ rooms, satin adds depth without looking shiny.

 Semi-Gloss Finish